agmoss/klearlink/products/klearwatch.md

 1. **You submit a consumer credit record, but you don't get a match.**

-When providing a consumer credit record with Klearsync and you don't receive a consumer match record, your applicant does not have any other loans with Klearlink affiliates, this is good!
+When providing a consumer credit record with KlearSync and you don't receive a consumer match record, your applicant does not have any other loans with KlearLink affiliates, this is good!
 However, you may want to know if that changes.
 This may change your collections strategy or your decision to re-lend to the consumer.

 2. **Your match grows**

-Let's say you submit a consumer credit record with Klearsync, and you get a consumer match.
+Let's say you submit a consumer credit record with KlearSync, and you get a consumer match.
 Imagine this match has one entry in the consumer matches array.
-This means they have only one record with Klearlink affiliates.
+This means they have only one record with KlearLink affiliates.
 If this consumer applies or obtains a loan from another affiliate after your original consumer credit record submission, you may want to know this information.
 This may change your collections strategy, underwriting strategy, or your decision to re-lend to the consumer.

 3. **Your match changes credit state**